Our Blog

 What is payrolling, also called off-payroll working or “wage portage” in a few words?

-Payrolling is a hybrid form of work, halfway between self-employment and employment.
+Payrolling is a hybrid form of work.

 It allows an individual to carry out a mandate for a company in an autonomous way while benefiting from the social coverage provided by the status of employee.